 All members of the University community are obligated to report any known or suspected fraudulent activity or fiscal irregularities.
 Generally, an individual may discuss the concern directly with a supervisor.
-However, in the event that the individual is not comfortable speaking with the supervisor or is dissatisfied with the supervisor’s response, the individual should report the concern directly to the Office of Audit, Compliance and Ethics (OACE) and/or Campus Police.
+However, in the event that the individual is not comfortable speaking with the supervisor or is dissatisfied with the supervisor’s response, the individual should report the concern directly to Audit and Management Advisory Services (AMAS) and/or Campus Police.
 Individuals should not investigate suspected fraudulent activity independently.

 Individuals who wish to report suspected fraudulent activity or fiscal irregularities anonymously may utilize the University’s REPORTLINE using the contact information below.
 The REPORTLINE is operated by a private (non-University) company.
 No effort is made to identify the person reporting and no trace of the call is performed.
-Information received is provided to the OACE for review and appropriate action.
+Information received is provided to Audit and Management Advisory Services for review and appropriate action.
 This service is available 24 hours a day, 7 days a week and is staffed by independent specialists trained to obtain complete and accurate information in a confidential manner.
 To contact the REPORTLINE:

 Phone: All University campus including UConn Health: Phone: 1-888-685-2637

 At a minimum, individuals should provide key information such as a description of the incident, the time frame in which the incident occurred, and names of individual(s) involved.
-OACE will make every effort to handle all information received in a confidential manner, to the extent permitted by law.
+Audit and Management Advisory Services will make every effort to handle all information received in a confidential manner, to the extent permitted by law.

-Departments are obligated to notify OACE of suspected or known fraudulent activity or fiscal irregularities as soon as they become known.
-OACE will evaluate the information provided and determine an appropriate strategy for investigating and resolving the allegation.
+Departments are obligated to notify Audit and Management Advisory Services of suspected or known fraudulent activity or fiscal irregularities as soon as they become known.
+AMAS will evaluate the information provided and determine an appropriate strategy for investigating and resolving the allegation.
 Additional University officials may be asked to conduct or participate in an investigation as appropriate.
-When sufficient facts and circumstances exist to establish a reasonable suspicion that fraudulent activity or fiscal irregularity has occurred, OACE will consult with the Office of the General Counsel (Storrs, Regional Campuses and the Professional schools), Senior Counsel (UConn Health) and other University officials regarding federal, state and other external reporting requirements.
+When sufficient facts and circumstances exist to establish a reasonable suspicion that fraudulent activity or fiscal irregularity has occurred, AMAS will consult with the Office of the General Counsel (Storrs, Regional Campuses and the Professional schools), Senior Counsel (UConn Health) and other University officials regarding federal, state and other external reporting requirements.

 Violations of this policy may result in appropriate disciplinary measures in accordance with University Laws and By-Laws, General Rules of Conduct for All University Employees, applicable collective bargaining agreements, and the University of Connecticut Student Code.